 Chris Slade describes the son et lumiere presentation at the abbey of Bon Repos called "Le Pays de Conomor" in Brittany, which takes place during the first two weeks of August.

-La Fete de la Musique started when Maurice Fleuret became Director of Music at the French Ministry for Culture.
+La Fête de la Musique started when composer Maurice Fleuret became Director of Music at the French Ministry for Culture.
 In 1982 he looked at a study on the cultural habits of the French and found that five million people, and one child out of two, played a musical instrument.
 This led him to dream of how he could find a way to bring people out onto the streets to make music.
-And on 21 June, 1982, the first Fete de la Musique was launched all over France, bringing together a whole nation.
+Subsequently, on 21 June 1982, the first Fête de la Musique was launched all over France, bringing together a whole nation.

-It was a huge success with professionals and amateurs joining to make music.
-And it’s been a tradition ever since.
-So, if you want something to do on 21 June, look out for the local adverts and join in with the events happening near you.
+So, if you are looking for something to do on 21st June, look out for the local adverts and join in with the events happening near you.
 You will find that no matter where you are in France, there will be something happening very close by.
-Take a picnic, relax, sit in a pavement café and join in with the fun….we’re going to.
+Take a picnic, relax, sit at a pavement café and join in with the fun… we’re going to.
 And don’t forget that there are many more Summer Fêtes in France.

 What’s going on near you on 21st June?
 Are you watching and listening or are you performing?
 Let us know by leaving a comment below.